mozilla/addon-sdk/packages/api-utils/docs/heritage.md

       }
     });

-Note: We use term `Class` to refer an exemplar constructs in a from of constructor functions with a proper prototype chain setup.
+Note: We use term `Class` to refer an exemplar constructs in a form of constructor functions with a proper prototype chain setup.
 Constructors created using `Class` function don't require `new` keyword (even though it can be used) for instantiation.
 Also, idiomatic SDK code does not uses